Ellipsitomic Associators: The operad of chord diagrams

-In \cite{BN,Fresse} it is shown\footnote{Even though the author of \cite{BN} does not use the concept of an operad. } that the collection of Kohno-Drinfeld Lie $\kk$-algebras $\t_n(\KK)$ defined in the introduction is provided with the structure of an operad in the category $grLie_\KK$ of positively graded finite dimensional Lie algebras over $\kk$, with symmetric monoidal strucure is given by the direct sum $\oplus$.
+In \cite{BN,Fresse} it is shown that the collection of Lie $\kk$-algebras $\t_n(\KK)$ is provided with the structure of an operad in the category $grLie_\KK$ of positively graded finite dimensional Lie algebras over $\kk$, with symmetric monoidal strucure given by the direct sum $\oplus$.
 Partial compositions are described as follows: